frankhart2018/typy/Doc/library/ctypes.rst

    <CDLL 'libc.so.6', handle ... at ...>
    >>>

 ..
-XXX Add section for macOS.
+XXX Add section for Mac OS X.

 .. _ctypes-accessing-functions-from-loaded-dlls: